 “Visitors to the London Eye remember it as an incredible experience.
 The London Eye has been a huge success, a success that many cities have tried to copy, but there just aren’t that many cities where it would be viable, and smaller wheels don’t provide anything like the same experience.

-“This is where the i360 comes in.
-The i360 design creates a similar visitor experience to the London Eye, one with a view that slowly unfolds as you gradually rise to a great height.
-Using the experience we gained from creating the London Eye and some innovative engineering the i360 will be the world’s first vertical cable car where passengers can walk around freely inside the moving viewing pod.
+“This is where British Airways i360 comes in.
+The design creates a similar visitor experience to the London Eye, one with a view that slowly unfolds as you gradually rise to a great height.
+Using the experience we gained from creating the London Eye and some innovative engineering, BAi360 is the world’s first vertical cable car where passengers can walk around freely inside the moving viewing pod.

-“The visitor experience will be amazing.
-The glass viewing pod is 10 times the size of a London Eye capsule and can hold up to 200 people at one time – with a Sky Bar in the evening – making it a fantastic experience for groups to enjoy the 360 degree views, and a great space for a party.
+“The visitor experience is amazing.
+The glass viewing pod is 10 times the size of a London Eye capsule and can hold up to 200 people at one time – with a Sky Bar on board the pod – making it a fantastic experience for groups to enjoy the 360o views and a great space to hire for private flights.

-“We have also incorporated a large beach building into the foot of the tower design with dining, hospitality, exhibition and children’s play facilities, making the i360 much more than just a viewing tower.
+“We have also incorporated a large beach building into the foot of the tower design with West Beach Bar & Kitchen, West Pier Tea Room, events spaces, an exhibition detailing how BAi360 was built and a shop selling gifts that are both beautiful and useful, making British Airways i360 much more than just a viewing tower.”